-- to understand the social sustainability of existing neighbourhoods: developing a toolkit for Sutton Council in London - to paint a picture of the quality of life and strength of the community for residents of new housing developments: creating a social sustainability measurement framework for the Berkeley Group - to inform the design of new services, as part of an innovation design process: contributing to a vaibility study for a new community arts hub for Wansdworth Arts.
+- to understand the social sustainability of existing places: developing a toolkit for Sutton Council in London - to paint a picture of the quality of life and strength of the community for residents of new housing developments: creating a social sustainability measurement framework for the Berkeley Group - to inform the design of new services, as part of an innovation design process: contributing to a vaibility study for a new community arts hub for Wansdworth Arts.

-Example 1:
+Example 1: Understanding local neighbourhoods: a social sustainability toolkit

-Understanding local neighbourhoods: a social sustainability toolkit
+Social Life was commissioned by Sutton Council to develop a measurement tool for assessing how well Sutton's neighbourhoods are faring and to test this in Beddington, an area at the southern periphery of London that was a priority for the council at the time.

-Social Life was commissioned by Sutton Council to develop a measurement tool for assessing how well Sutton's neighbourhoods are faring.
 The council's aim was to develop a toolkit for officers to put social sustainability at the centre of the borough's work on local area programmes, and commissioning for social impact.
-We have published this as a toolkit, www.suttonsst.org, to enable Sutton officers, other agencies, and community organisations to use this approach in the future.
+We have published this as a toolkit, www.suttonsst.org, to enable Sutton officers, other agencies, and community organisations to use this approach.